 The next and most anticipated stop is Murray’s Cheese.
 Glass coolers are crammed full of cheeses from around with world, all at very sensible prices.
 Customers can get as little or as much as they like, all you have to do is take a number because lines can get very long.
 The sales staff is quite knowledgeable and can lead you in the right direction when selecting from the hundreds of cheeses.
 For the true cheese lovers, Murray’s Cheese offers weekly classes and tours to enhance to cheese eating experiences.

-Faicco Pork is an authentic Italian deli that is known for their homemade sausages.
+Faicco Pork is an authentic Italian deli that is known for its homemade sausages.
 Huge logs of provolone cheese hang from the ceiling, and any kind of pork product lay in the glass coolers waiting to be devoured.
 As a special treat, a sampling of arancini, fried risotto balls, are passed around.
-Cooked to a crispy perfection, these little balls of risotto serve as the perfect amuse bouche before lunch.
+Cooked to crispy perfection, these little balls of risotto serve as the perfect amuse-bouche before lunch.

-The Sojourn’s Tour ends with a pre fix lunch at a local restaurant with your fellow tour mates.
+The Sojourn’s Tour ends with a prix fixe lunch at a local restaurant with your fellow tour mates.
 Some may feel timid eating at a table full of strangers, but Addie entertains the table with fruitful conversation and can answer any question relating to New York City that is asked.

 What better way to end your day, than a cup or cone of something creamy and sweet.
 Grom serves not just, “ice creams,” but authentic gelatos and sorbets with ingredients and preparation methods of those in Italy.
 With an abundance of seasonal flavors to choose from, patrons can be assured to love every creamy one of them.